omahs/openssl/doc/designs/fast-param-find.md

 /* End of generated code */
 ```

-THe top level attributes are:
+The top level attributes are:

 - "name" is the name the functions will derive from e.g. "kdf_scrypt" to this
   will be appended _[gs]et[_ctx]_params